Natural Health & Wellness

 The Coffee Enema Layer (Optional but Powerful)

-If you’ve already incorporated coffee enemas into your detox routine, they belong here — they release bile on demand the way nothing else does.
+If you’ve already incorporated coffee enemas into your detox routine, they belong here.
+They release bile on demand the way nothing else does.
 The liver is the only organ in the body that benefits from caffeine to release deeply stored toxins and burrowing parasites.
 One to three coffee enemas per week during a perimenopausal liver reset accelerates the entire protocol dramatically.

-If you’re new to them, my Coffee Enemas Stop Working piece walks through how the protocol fits in and what to do when it plateaus — which is its own subject because plateaus happen even with this much support.
+If you’re new to them, my Coffee Enemas Stop Working piece walks through how the protocol fits in and what to do when it plateaus.
+Which is its own subject because plateaus happen even with this much support.

 The Klinghardt-Pompa Frame Behind This

-This is steps one and four of the Klinghardt-Pompa detox sequence — open pathways and drain.
+This is steps one and four of the Klinghardt-Pompa detox sequence.
+Open pathways and drain.
 You cannot move into deeper detox (mobilizing heavy metals, parasite work, mold protocols) until the bile-flow pathway is open and running.
-This is why so many women in perimenopause feel WORSE when they try a popular detox program — they’re mobilizing without an exit route, and the recirculated load creates Herxheimer reactions, headaches, fatigue, and skin breakouts.
+This is why so many women in perimenopause feel WORSE when they try a popular detox program.
+They’re mobilizing without an exit route, and the recirculated load creates Herxheimer reactions, headaches, fatigue, and skin breakouts.
 The fix is always to open the pathway first.

 The deeper integration map I use for clients walking through the full sequence lives in my Toxic Load Reset protocol.
 The 4-step bile-flow restoration above is the foundation for everything that comes after.

-Family Credibility — Where I Learned This
+Family Credibility.
+Where I Learned This

 When To Slow Down